 Our pre-health advising staff specializes in assisting students who are interested in particular areas.
 In addition, admissions deans and directors from health professions programs play a role in advising students.

-Current students are assigned to pre-health advisors based on their class standing and the first letter of their last name.
+Current students are assigned to pre-health advisors based on their class standing.
 Students can visit myVCU portal to identify who their pre-health advisor is and to schedule appointments.
+Students who do not have a designated pre-health advisor are welcome to come to walk-in appointments times.